Migrant rescue ship docks in French port amid Italy rift

 Associated Press

-The Ocean Viking disembarked its passengers at the Toulon port, where they were expected to undergo health and security checks at a military base, Var region prefect Evence Richard told reporters,
+The Ocean Viking disembarked its passengers at the Toulon port, where they were expected to undergo health and security checks at a military base, Var region prefect Evence Richard told reporters.
+He said that migrants would then be bused to the Mediterranean resort of Giens to start asylum application procedures.

 Some of the people on the ship were rescued in the Mediterranean Sea three weeks ago, the group said.
 The French coast guard boarded the Ocean Viking Thursday to help four passengers who needed urgent medical attention ashore.